NoonanLab/Kocher_et_al_oCGI_turnover/Step1_identify_oCGIs/README.txt

 # And for generating feature annotations in each genome, which will be used to filter CGIs to oCGIs (RefSeq, FANTOM, ENCODE blacklist)
 # Finally download phastCons and RepeatMasker data for use downstream

-# Genome versions compatible with data from Roller & Stamper et al 2021: rheMac10, calJac4, mm39, rn7, susScr11, canFam6, felCat9, equCab3
+# Genome versions used for integrating with data from Roller & Stamper et al 2021: rheMac10, calJac4, mm39, rn7, susScr11, canFam6, felCat9, equCab3
-# Genome versions comparible with data from Reilly, Yin et al 2015 and Cotney, Leng et al 2013: hg19, rheMac2, mm9
+# Genome versions used for integrating with data from Reilly, Yin et al 2015 and Cotney, Leng et al 2013: hg19, rheMac2, mm9

 #########
 Call CGIs in each genome: